 The cut-off this year remained the same as last year, which was 98.
 Though, the questions from current affairs increases, the cut-off did not skyrocket as in 2016.
 Reason?
 Increase in the difficulty level of questions.
 The questions from history were more based on NCERTs and the vague questions further affected the performance of the aspirants.

-Though the cut-off this year has not been released by UPSC yet, it is expected to be around the same as last year.
+UPSC has recently released the cut-off for the CSE 2020.
+This year marks the lowest cut-off since the change in the pattern of examination.
 Reason?
-The same as last year.
 The weightage of current affairs was still substantial, and so was the difficulty level.
 The questions from History and Polity formed the major chunk of the question paper but the number of easy questions were less.